nannou-org/nannou/guide/src/tutorials/basics/draw-a-sketch.md

 # }
 ```

-Now we have a canvas with only a blue background.
-We take this canvas and
+Now we have a canvas with only a blue background, which nannou presents in the
-create a computer graphics frame from it to display in the main window.
+main window for us.

 ```rust,no_run
 # #![allow(unused_imports)]